Abdulrauf10/REMWaste/README.md

 # This project uses React 19 (experimental) with Vite, Tailwind CSS, and Material UI.

-1. Design Approach Keep the main background consistent.
+## Design Approach Keep the main background consistent.

+- Keep the main background color
-Choose color palettes that suit the main background for cards and typography.
+- Choose color palettes that suit the main background for cards and typography.

+## Functionality

-2. Functionality Make the components reusable and clean.
+Make the components reusable and clean.

 # Install dependencies